Applying for a Residency

 The Artist-in-Residence program at Bundanon Trust is made possible through the financial support of public funding and individual donors.
 However this funding does not cover the full cost of the program.

-From 2018 there will be a standard accommodation fee for Bundanon residencies of $50 per person per night, with a minimum stay of 7 nights.
+There is a standard accommodation fee for Bundanon residencies of $50 per person per night, with a minimum stay of 7 nights.

 Groups over ten people are accommodated at the Boyd Education Centre at Riversdale at the cost of $65 per person per night.